dawncast/wagging-trails/README.md

 ### **_Group Log (3/13/2024)_
-Approved react-setup to main merge
+Approved merge from react-setup into main

-FYI Branch Naming Conventions
+FYI Branch Naming Conventions:

 - For a back-end service or controller -> service/branch-name
 - For a front-end feature -> feature/branch-name